© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pont Marteg, cairn circle to E of is a scheduled monument protected by Cadw under reference RD204.
 View the official record →

-Pont Marteg cairn circle is a prehistoric ritual monument located in Radnorshire, Wales, situated to the east of Pont Marteg.
+Pont Marteg cairn circle is a prehistoric ritual and funerary monument located to the east of Pont Marteg in Radnorshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD204.

 Pont Marteg, cairn circle to E of dates from the prehistoric period, and is classified as a cairn circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pont Marteg, cairn circle to E of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD204.